 However, although the nerves in the pulp have died and are unable to send pain signals to the brain, the infection is still very much alive and advances deeper into surrounding tissues, the jaw, and then the bone.
 But, with the intervention of a dentist, this downward spiral can easily be forestalled to prevent further damage.
 A simple procedure known as the root canal treatment can be performed in such a situation.
 This involves making a little hole in the tooth, where the pulp can be accessed, to remove any dead or infected tissues, after which it is filled using a special substance.
 A crown is then placed on the tooth to protect it from fracture or infection.

 What Should I Do When My Toothache Disappears?

 When it comes to dental health, the proper thing to do is have your teeth checked at least once a year.
 This will help prevent tooth infection, decay as well as any other dental problems from occurring in the first place.
 If, however, you experience a toothache for a while, which then disappears, it is crucial that you schedule an appointment with your dentist, because even though the pain might have disappeared, there is usually an underlying dental problem that needs to be addressed.

 Visit Your Friendly Dentist, Dr. Q, in Monrovia for Treatment Today

-If you reside in Monrovia and you have experienced toothache that suddenly disappeared, it is very important that you book an appointment to see Dr. Q and have your tooth checked out.
+If you reside in Monrovia and you have experienced toothache that suddenly disappeared, it is very important that you book an appointment to see Dr. Q and her team to have your tooth checked out.

 Schedule a dental appointment with Dr. Q Dental for a timely intervention that can help save your tooth and prevent other health complications.
 Call (626) 599-9819.